Gluten-Free Chocolate Muffins

 Gluten-free muffins are one of my favorite things to stock in my freezer because they freeze so well and are easy to thaw for a quick treat.
 I typically tend to grab for non-chocolate muffins varieties, like my gluten-free blueberry muffins or gluten-free banana muffins, but these gluten-free chocolate muffins are quickly becoming a new favorite!

-They’re so soft.
-The combination of oil, eggs, and milk ensures that these muffins are incredibly moist, with a tender crumb that stays soft for days.
+• They’re so soft.
+The combination of oil, eggs, and milk creates a tender crumb that stays moist for days.

 Ingredients